 This was just the first way that stress was beginning to affect me.

-After a few days of talking to several different people who all offered unique perspective and help (and many crying bouts), I started feeling emotionally better and my mental wellbeing was improving.
+After a few days of talking to several different people who all offered unique perspectives and help (and many crying bouts), I started feeling emotionally better and my mental well-being was improving.
 I had a tentative plan, a roof over my head, and was feeling less anxious than before.

 Then I started feeling the physical effects of stress on my body.

 It started out as a twinge in my knee when I would walk upstairs, but I didn’t think much of it at the time.
 Then it became a permanent headache that I assumed was simply from too much screentime.
 The final straw was when I developed constant hip pain, regardless if I was sitting, lying down, standing, or moving around at all.

 I finally decided to call someone to see if they could help me relieve the pain from feeling stressed.

 My chiropractor managed to squeeze me into her busy schedule, and she was downright shocked when I saw her.
 Normally, I might have a tight spot or two that is quickly remedied.
 This time, my entire body was tight and completely out of alignment.

 Stress amplified the effects of scoliosis on my body.
 My right hip was jutting out several inches further than my left, my right leg was shifted up so that it appeared severely shorter than my left, and my shoulders were lopsided.